ellisonr/api-nba-starting-five/README.md

 ## Audience

-This API is intended to be used by an NBA Starting Five front-end found [here](https://github.com/dbudimir/nba-starting-five).
+This API is intended to be used by an NBA Starting Five front-end found [HERE](https://github.com/dbudimir/nba-starting-five).
 Fans of the NBA would find this application both fun and resourceful.
-Every NBA fan, at one time or another, has had lively debates with fellow NBA fans about the best overall line-up or the 5 best dunkers or the 5 best center and so forth.
-This app allows users to create a profile, which will then allow the users to create all the different 5-player lineups their heart desires.
+Every NBA fan, at one time or another, has had lively debates with fellow NBA fans about their opinions on which players would make the best overall line-up or the 5 best dunkers or the 5 best center and so forth.
+This application allows users to create a profile consisting of all the different 5-player lineups their heart desires.

 ## Technologies Used